MattWillcox/LoadTester/README.md

 # LoadTester
-Load Testing with k6 and EC2
+Load Testing with k6 and EC2 ops for CTO.ai

 ## Get Started
 ```bash